Blog — Violet Dye Co

 -

-How to Dye Fabric with Mimosa Hostilis Root Bark
+Dye Fabric with Mimosa Hostilis Root Bark

 A beginner-friendly guide to achieving rich purples, mauves, and burgundies on natural fibers.
 We cover mordanting basics, dye bath preparation, and what to expect on cotton, wool, and silk.